Biden shied away from news conferences, interviews in Year 1

 Biden has done just 22 media interviews, fewer than any of his six most recent White House predecessors at the same point in their presidencies.

 Former President Donald Trump, who regularly pilloried the media, did 92 interviews in his first year in office, more than two dozen of those with friendly interlocutors at Fox News.
-But Trump also held lengthy sessions with ABC News, The Associated Press, the New York Times, Reuters and other outlets whose coverage he impugned over the course of his presidency.
+But Trump also held lengthy sessions with ABC News, The Associated Press, the New York Times, Reuters and other outlets whose coverage he impugned throughout his presidency.

 The White House has fielded requests from media outlets — and complaints from the White House Correspondents' Association — for Biden to do more one-on-one interviews and formal news conferences.

-White House press secretary Jen Psaki has pushed back that journalists don't need an “embroidered cushion" to engage Biden because he has not shied away from taking questions from reporters at public events.
+Press secretary Jen Psaki has pushed back, arguing that a formal news conference with “embroidered cushions” on journalists' seats is unnecessary since Biden answers questions several times a week.

-But such exchanges often don’t lend themselves to follow-up questions.
-The president can ignore questions he might not want to answer.
+But those exchanges often don’t allow for follow-up questions, and Biden can ignore questions he might not want to answer.

 “Fleeting exchanges are insufficient to building the historical record of the president’s views on a broad array of public concerns.
 We have had scant opportunities in this first year to learn the president’s views on a broad range of public concerns,” said Steven Portnoy, president of the White House Correspondents' Association and a reporter for CBS New Radio.
 “The more formal the exchange with the press, the more the public is apt to learn about what’s on the man’s mind.”

-The president has answered questions at 55% of events where he's delivered remarks or an address during his first year in office, more than even two of the more loquacious presidents, Bill Clinton (48%) and Trump (41%).
+The president has answered questions at 55% of events where he's delivered remarks or an address, more than even two of the more loquacious presidents, Bill Clinton (48%) and Trump (41%).

 White House officials pointed to such frequent interactions with reporters as evidence that Biden has demonstrated a commitment to transparency.
-Officials also suggested that the ongoing pandemic has also had an impact on the number of interviews and news conference in the administration's first year.
+Officials also suggested that the pandemic has also affected the number of interviews and news conferences in the administration's first year.

 Trump had regular, and sometimes lengthy exchanges, with reporters as a thwapping Marine One awaited him on the South Lawn.

-The tradition of “chopper talk,” a nickname coined by late-night host Stephen Colbert for strained exchanges, has continued with Biden.
-The current president, however, tends to keep the exchanges brief.
+Biden has continued the tradition of “chopper talk,” a nickname coined by late-night host Stephen Colbert for strained exchanges, though he tends to keep the exchanges brief.

-Such informal exchanges offer a less than ideal dynamic for reporters trying to glean insight about Biden's thinking on issues of national and global import.
-It's also easy for the president to ignore a question he doesn't want to answer.

-At other moments, Biden has used the exchanges to drive the news cycles with just a few words.
+At other moments, Biden has used the exchanges to drive the news cycle.

-Asked by a reporter after his private visit with Pope Francis at the Vatican in October whether the issue of abortion came up, Biden responded that it didn't.
-He then quickly pivoted to asserting that Francis told him he was “a good Catholic and I should keep receiving communion."
+Asked after a private visit with Pope Francis at the Vatican in October whether they discussed abortion, Biden said it didn't come up.
+But then he quickly pivoted to asserting that Francis told him he was “a good Catholic and I should keep receiving communion."
 The entire back-and-forth with reporters lasted about a minute.

 The administration has put a premium on finding ways to speak to Americans where they are as it tries to maximize the president's limited time for messaging efforts, according to a White House official who spoke on the condition of anonymity to discuss the administration's communications strategy.